Tait (train): Parcel motors CM

 In 1921, a decision was made to supplement the mail/newspaper distribution fleet with double-ended motor cars, having the interior of a typical bogie guards' van of the CE/CW/CV types.

 Coaches 1CM and 2CM entered service in 1921, with a capacity of 25 tons each.
 In 1923, they were joined by a third vehicle, 3CM.
 That was partially paid for by the Electrical Engineering Branch, with a modified design featuring a centre cupola for viewing of the overhead wires.
 3CM was run with the normal fleet, but was made available for overhead wire inspection if and when required.
 CMs 4 and 5 entered service in 1925 and 1926 respectively, both using the new arch/curved roof style between their two cupolas.
+This roof style was derived from the then-recently built vans 16-20CW.

 The fleet was used for cash transport, and as a staff-only taxi service for the use of crew members scheduled to start work between 3 am and 5 am (before the regular services started operating).

 Extra coaches were built from the mid-1950s using former Swing Door carriages.

 The parcels coach traffic dried up in 1988 when a railways' policy change saw a switch to road transport.
 Correspondence to stations is now delivered on a few select trains per week, noted in advance.